 The travelling sceptical minstrel show

 One of the greatest challenges of course if you are intent on propagating scientifically invalid concepts is public credibility.
-This probably provided some motivation by the denialist clique is to take the fight international and so a group of key ‘scientists’ initially set up the Carbon Sense Coalition of international climate denial pundits and headed by Australian coal millionaire, Viv Forbes.
-It was set up in 2007 to “defend the role of carbon on earth and in the atmosphere“, and challenged the listing of carbon dioxide as a pollutant in the Federal National Pollutant Inventory.
+This probably provided some motivation by the denialist clique to take the fight international.
+The Carbon Sense Coalition group gathered together a cabal of international climate denial pundits.

 Undaunted, the climate warriors then helped establish the ‘International Climate Science Coalition’ (ICSC) headed by leading US, New Zealand and Canadian climate deniers, Tom Harris and Dr Jay Lehr, Brian Leyland and Terry Dunleavy.
 The Australian contingent on these websites comprises of Dr John Nicol, Stewart Franks, David Archibald, Professor Bob Carter, Professor Lance Endersbee AO, Dr David Evans, Viv Forbes, William Kininmonth, John McLean, Professor Cliff Ollier, Professor Ian Plimer, Dr Walter Starck, Warwick Hughes and Dr Tom Quirk.